Flow-Launcher/docs/nodejs-develop-plugins.md

 Plugins written in TypeScript/JavaScript use the [JSON-RPC](https://flow-launcher.github.io/docs/#/json-rpc) protocol to communicate with Flow via JSON structured calls.

 Although not a hard requirement, this guide will use Node.js to run the TypeScript/JavaScript.
-We will refere to TypeScript/JavaScript plugin as Node.js plugin from here on.
+We will refer to TypeScript/JavaScript plugin as Node.js plugin from here on.

 When building a Node.js plugins there are several things to be mindful of: